Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/architecture/README.md

 The social value orientation is drawn from a normal distribution.
 Here, $$\sigma_c$$ denotes the predetermined standard deviation
 {.figcaption}

 The standard deviation for the final normal distribution can be altered through the `agent:svo_convergence_factor:svo_either_parent` parameter.
-Refer to [General Agents Parameters](../parameters/#general-agent-parameters) for more information.
+Refer to [General agents parameters](../parameters/#general-agent-parameters) for more information.

 ### SVO inheritance from both parents
 This function is represented by the lcoal method `svo_both_parents()` that is located within `Agent.procreate()`.
 With this method, the child's social value orientation is based on both parents.
 As before, we construct a normal distribution where the social value orientation is sampled from.
 However, in this case the mean $$\mu_c$$ is determined by the weighted mean of the parents' social value orientations: